 2. The Taxpayer Identification Number (usually SSN) for all individuals covered by “Minimum Essential Coverage.2 ”

-3. Employers must report, for each full time employee, all months for which the individual is enrolled in “minimum essential coverage” and is, for at least one day in such month, entitled to receive benefits.
+3. The plan sponsor must report, for each full-time employee, all months for which the individual is enrolled in “minimum essential coverage” and is, for at least one day in such month, entitled to receive benefits.

 Of course, this means that the plan sponsor must track when covered individuals enroll and are benefits eligible, and when they drop off of the plan.
 It is important to note that “covered individuals” includes not only employees but all dependents and family members also covered under the plan.

-While it is permissible to substitute a birthdate for the Taxpayer Identification Number, reasonable efforts must be made to obtain the TIN.
+While it is permissible to substitute a birthdate for the Taxpayer Identification Number (TIN), reasonable efforts must be made to obtain the TIN.
 Additionally, TINs should be truncated so as not to pose an unreasonable risk of identity theft for the persons whose information is reported.3

 One additional item of information that must be provided to covered individuals is the name, address and contact phone number for the person required to file the returns; it is important to note the IRS allows a plan sponsor to designate an agent or third-party representative to be the contact for the purposes of responding to covered individuals.

-3. When must this information be reported to the IRS?
+3. When must 6055 reporting be filed with the IRS?

 If filing electronically, the information returns must be transmitted to the IRS before April 1.
 If filing by paper, then the returns must be postmarked before March 1.